detypstify/detypstify/writeup/main.typ

   scratch on the Typst dataset

   == ViT Trainig
-  // TODO: RESULTS
+  After training the model for 25 epochs, which corresponds to around 48 GPU hours, the accuracy plateaued at 2% which is nowhere near the level required to make the tool usable.
+This is likely due to our lack of experience with the ViT model which led to poor hyperparameter choices.
+We are reaching out the authors of LaTeX OCR to see if they can provide us with the hyperparameters they used to train their model and try again.

 = Conclusion
 We present Detypstify a tool that uses OCR for formula generation, we fine tune a transformer based large model for this task and deploy it statically using Web Assembly and WGPU.
-//TODO: summarize results
+Our results are not as good as we hoped, but with the help of the authors of LaTeX OCR we hope to improve the performance and make the tool usable.
+The deployment framework is ready, but with no model to deploy it is not very useful.
+After we improve the model we will deploy it and make it available to the public.
-We hope that this tool will be useful for the Typst community.
+We hope that this tool will eventually be useful for the Typst community.
 #pagebreak()